 Data implications at the end of the 2020s

-Back in the 20th century, save for some bright minds, no one realised the scale of the battle for data that would follow.
+Back in the 20th century, few people realized the scale of the battle for data that would follow.
 Anyone that has a computer device and/or access to the internet has a stake in the game.
-The payoffs: profit, popularity and influence, to name a few, but most importantly control and the ability to access information about an individual or a company from behind the scenes.
+The payoffs include profit, influence, control and the ability to access information about an individual or a company from behind the scenes.

 As companies continue their quest to become more integrated and connected to their customer base, the need for privacy and data protection rises.
-Since there are no clearly defined boundaries to a company with a web address, owing to the global nature of the internet, the stage is set for international fraud and cybercrime levels to escalate.
+Since there are no clear boundaries to a company with a web address, the stage is set for international fraud and cybercrime levels to escalate.
 This in turn opens the door for governments to draft new laws and to reach over across borders on the hunt for data leads; their actions justified by the need to protect individuals’ data.
-So, the void between data privacy and data disclosure becomes more exaggerated, while the principle of territoriality, a fundament of international law, slowly fades.
+Thus, the void between data privacy and data disclosure becomes more exaggerated.
+At the same time, the principle of territoriality, a fundament of international law, slowly fades.

 The CLOUD Act

-The CLOUD Act gives due consideration to data encryption and discourages the government from using it to insist that companies loosen their encryption, a process integral to the security of data.
+The CLOUD Act gives due consideration to data encryption.
+It also discourages the government from using it to insist that companies loosen their encryption.
+This is a process integral to the security of data.
 Nonetheless, many consider the Act to be flawed on a fundamental level.
-Along other concerns, it stands out that the Act has been drafted in an abrupt manner and issued without a publicised in-depth discussion as a part of the government’s spending bill, the Omnibus.
-Moreover, the CLOUD Act enables foreign countries to enter into an “executive agreement” with the U.S. President, the State Department, or the Attorney General and request data stored in the US by directly contacting companies and effectively circumventing the government’s scrutiny.
-Consequently, a wave of negative feedback has been unleashed on the web as a reaction to the foreseeable global implications to human rights and international law.
+Among other concerns, it stands out that the Act was drafted in an abrupt manner.
+Additionally, it was issued without a publicized in-depth discussion as a part of the government’s spending bill, the Omnibus.
+Moreover, the CLOUD Act enables foreign countries to enter into an “executive agreement” with the US.
+President, the State Department, or the Attorney General and request data stored in the US by directly contacting companies and effectively circumventing the government’s scrutiny.
+Consequently, a wave of negative feedback was unleashed on the web as a reaction to the foreseeable global implications to human rights and international law.

 The CLOUD Act already applies to technological firms like Google, Facebook, Twitter and Instagram.
 Facebook and Google actually contributed to the new legislation draft along with Apple and Microsoft.
 The government’s collaboration with these companies indicates a shift in balance towards the large scale technical solution provider.
-As all enterprises will have the responsibility to assign a legal representative for data disclosure matters, the smaller entities, the startups and innovators, may struggle with the additional administrative load.
+All enterprises will have the responsibility to assign a legal representative for data disclosure matters.
+On their end, the smaller entities, the startups and innovators, may struggle with the additional administrative load.

 The global agenda

-As a result of the new legislation, the European Commission has also made a legislative move to enable data information requests and to clear the way for the use of electronic evidence stored by EU-registered companies, regardless of specific member state privacy laws.
-It logically follows that the act will lead to a chain reaction, whereby other countries mirror the data disclosure laws and also demand information across borders which may lead to an overall degradation in the level of data privacy across the globe.
+As a result of the Cloud Act, the European Commission has made a legislative move to enable data information requests.
+The Commission will also clear the way for the use of electronic evidence stored by EU-registered companies, regardless of specific member state privacy laws.
+It logically follows that the act will lead to a chain reaction.
+Other countries will mirror the data disclosure laws and also demand information across borders.
+In turn, this may lead to an overall degradation in the level of data privacy across the globe.